raafat-hantoush/IH_RH_DA_FT_AUG_2021/Class Materials/Jupyter_Notebook/Labs/lab_Juypter_Notebook.md

 1. Index to the sections
 2. short 1 min Intro Video
-3. specific sections for your Education, skills and Work expreience
+3. specific sections for your Education, skills and Work experience.
 4. Any other relevant Information that you like to add.